Karen Patricia Williams

-Karen Patricia Williams is an American professor of women's health who is director of the Martha S. Pitzer Center for Women, Children and Youth in the College of Nursing at Ohio State University.
+Karen Patricia Williams is an American professor of women's health who is executive director of the endowed Martha S. Pitzer Center for Women, Children and Youth in the College of Nursing at Ohio State University where she leads research and clinical faculty.
 Williams is a NIH funded scholar with expertise in community-based participatory research, health services research and women's health policy.
 She is interested in the intersection of cardiovascular disease and cancer risk in women, as well as how families and various culturally specific networks can be engaged in cancer prevention and control.

 Education and career

-Williams earned her Bachelor of Arts degree from Temple University and soon after began teaching as a College Instructor at Jackson Community College.
-Later she earned both her M.A. in Higher Education Administration and Ph.D. in Community Development from Michigan State University.
-Williams is an alumna of both the Executive Leadership in Academic Medicine program and the CIC-Academic Leadership Program.
+Born in Philadelphia, Williams earned her Bachelor of Arts degree (journalism, 1984) from Temple University and soon after began teaching as an Instructor at Jackson Community College.
+Later she earned both her M.A.
+(1993) in Higher Education Administration and Ph.D. in Community Development (1998) from Michigan State University.
+Williams completed Wharton Executive Education and is an alumna of the Executive Leadership in Academic Medicine program and the CIC-Academic Leadership Program.
 She was president of the American Association for Cancer Education in 2012, president of the board for the Susan G. Komen for Greater Lansing Affiliate and a former co-chair of the Minority Women’s Health Panel of Experts with the United States Public Health Service’s Office on Women’s Health.
-Williams is a co-chair for a NIH-CSR Study Section and is a member of the Michigan Cancer Consortium Breast Cancer Committee.
-She was recognized as one of the "25 Influential Black Women in Business."
+Williams is a co-chair for an NIH-CSR Study Section and is a member of the Michigan Cancer Consortium Breast Cancer Committee.
+In 2021, she was recognized as one of the "25 Influential Black Women in Business."